Spring Move In

 Fall Move In

 Move-in is a fun event that brings faculty, staff, registered student organizations and the community together.
 We depend on the hard work and commitment of volunteers during move-in.
 Each year, students and their families rave about our fantastic volunteers and the welcoming atmosphere of SIU.
-We look forward to a great beginning for our newest Salukis and hope you will join us during the move-in experience.
+This year will be both exciting and busy, as we also have the Eclipse taking place during the following Monday.
+With this in mind, we have moved move-in to Wednesday, August 16 for new students and Thursday, August 17 for returning students and for new students unable to move in on Wednesday.
+We look forward to a great beginning for our newest Salukis and thank you for your help!

 Frequently Asked Questions